-A special note on the Moot Court tryouts: There are two components to the Moot Court Tryouts — the oral arguments (which will occur on May 19 and 20) and a writing exercise.
+A special note on the Moot Court tryouts: There are two components to the Moot Court Tryouts — the oral arguments (which will occur on May 19, and possibly May 20) and a writing exercise.
 After the oral argument portion of the tryouts, the Moot Court Director will determine which students are proceeding to the next step in the process, the writing exercise.
 The writing exercise (not a full appellate brief) will be distributed in mid-May, but will not be due until early June.

 Registration for the 2018 Advocacy Board Workshop and Tryouts:

 » Register Online for Advocacy Board Workshop and Tryouts